matthew-edelmann/Web-APIs-NLPS/README.md

 ### Problem Statement

-I went to compare 2 different subreddits.
+I want to compare 2 different subreddits.
 1 was the GenZ subredddit and the other was the millenial subreddit.

 ### Datasets

-We use 2 data sets.
-They come from scrapping the 2 subreddits.
+We used 2 data sets.
+They came from scrapping the 2 subreddits.
 We did this by using the requests.get() function.
 We scrapped 1000 posts from each subreddits respectively.

 ### Deliverables

 The first thing we looked at was a numeric heatmap.
-I wanted to see if any numerical entries in the subreddit could predict the subreddit.
+We wanted to see if any numerical entries in the subreddit could predict which subreddit it belonged to.
 Here is what we found:
  ![Alt text](./pics/heatmap.jpg)

  We can see that the higher the number of comments are, the more likely the it is to be on the GenZ subreddit.

  After that, we checked the classification data.
 We checked with both the title and the selftext.
-I'll will show 3 analytic techniques for both the title and selftext.
+We'll will show 3 analytic techniques for both the title and selftext.
 The first is how common each word is:
  Title:
   ![Alt text](./pics/title_word_count.jpg)